slotThe/slotThe.github.io/posts/hakyll-and-bibtex.md

     _ -> error "citToRow: unexpected citation format."
 ```

-Just signaling an `error` here
+Just signalling an `error` here
 in case of an unexpected format
 was nice for debugging the code<!--
 -->—I missed the `Para` at first—<!--
 -->and at this point I see no reason to change it.
-Perhaps it is better to fail fast in theses kinds of situations,
+Perhaps it is better to fail fast in these kinds of situations,
 instead of trying to desperately produce something based off garbage input.

 The `tableiseBib` function can